farzadrastegar/setup-hadoop/README.md

    Note: 'master1.hadoopcluster.webranking' represents the repository server (see step 4).

    5.2.
 Back to the frontend machine, make a backup directory and move current repo files to it.
 Copy .repo files from the repository server, i.e. master1.hadoopcluster.webranking, to /etc/yum.repos.d using the following commands.
-Note: the first command below makes the ftp service of the frontend machine available for the repository server.
+Note: the 'scp' command below makes the ftp service of the frontend machine available for the repository server.

+         (open lib/pxe.repo and replace the IP address in the FTP url with the IP address of your frontend machine.
+That is, 'baseurl=ftp://FRONTEND-IP-ADDRESS-HERE/pub')
          $ scp lib/pxe.repo adminuser@master1.hadoopcluster.webranking:/etc/yum.repos.d/
          $ cp lib/yum-repos.bash .
          $ ./mypdsh.bash <usernames> <ip-addresses> yum-repos.bash